withastro/astro/docs/src/pages/guides/aliases.md

 ## What are aliases?

 Aliases are _keywords_ you can use instead of paths.
 So instead of `../../components/SomeComponent/` you can use `components/SomeComponent`.
-Cool, right!

 ## Adding a custom alias